Updated: Aug 12

 There is one question that our boys always dread.
 "Can I dive while on my period?"
-I have been asked by our male instructors about the “Special Day” or “That Time of the Month”.
-It’s a period boys and it is very common, as are women’s concerns about diving while on their period.
+Our male instructors have asked me about the "Special Day" or "That Time of the Month".
+It's a period, boys, and it is very common, as are women's concerns about diving while on their period.
 To save them (the men) from having to confront one of nature's most natural events and explain how it affects diving, I thought I would write a blog for them and any female diver who also is not sure.

-So we are going to address some of the more common questions and dispel some of the myths.
+So we will address some of the more common questions and dispel some of the myths.

 Can I dive on my period?

 You must consider your comfort in the water and whether this will distract you from diving safely.
-If you do not feel comfortable diving, don’t do it.
-This is a rule that applies to anytime you dive, not just on your period.
+If you do not feel comfortable diving, don't do it.
+This rule applies to any time you dive, not just on your period.
 You should always take a moment to review your state of mind and comfort levels, based on your knowledge of your body, before any dive.
 Especially those dives that can be a little more challenging.

-That being said, there are studies that show that swimming can actually help relieve some menstrual cramping.
+That being said, some studies show that swimming can help relieve some menstrual cramping.

 Is it safe?

-Generally, you are ok but studies show that there is an increased risk of decompression sickness while diving on your period with one study stating that females were twice as susceptible to DCS throughout the first week of their menstrual cycle.
+Generally, you are ok, but studies show an increased risk of decompression sickness while diving on your period, with one study stating that females were twice as susceptible to DCS throughout the first week of their menstrual cycle.

 Will a shark attack me?

 One of the most common questions a woman will ask is if a shark will attack because of the smell of blood in the water.
 We have all heard that sharks can smell a drop of blood from miles away.
-The thought of this is enough to put fear into any new woman diver that is on her period.
+The thought of this is enough to put fear into any new woman diver on her period.